ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 After that, use mfhi/mflo to move register HI/LO to your general purpose register.
 ARM SMMUL is fast if you only need the HI part of result (it ignore the LO part of operation).
-Meanwhile Mips is fast if you need both the HI and LO result.
+ARM also provide SMULL (signed multiply long) to get the whole 64 bits result.
 If you need the LO part of result, you can use Cpu0 MUL instruction which only get the LO part of result.
 Chapter4_6_2/ is implemented with Mips MULT style.
-We choose it as the implementation of this book.
+We choose it as the implementation of this book to add instructions as less as possible.
+This approach is better for Cpu0 to keep it as a tutorial architecture for school teaching purpose material, and apply Cpu0 as an engineer learning materials in compiler, system program and verilog CPU hardware design.
 For Mips style implementation, we add the following code in Cpu0RegisterInfo.td, Cpu0InstrInfo.td and Cpu0ISelDAGToDAG.cpp.
 And list the related DAG nodes mulhs and mulhu which are used in Chapter4_6_2/